tym-xqo/namer/README.md

 ## CLI

-`main.py` uses only standard library, so you should be able invoke `main.py` directly.
+`main.py` uses only standard library, so you should be able invoke `main.py` directly, without needing to activate a virtualenv or install any requirements.
 (Included requirements files are for installing [`functions-framework`](https://github.com/GoogleCloudPlatform/functions-framework-python) for local cloud function testing.)
 It will default to the original `namer` list, or you can pass it `(--list|-l)=encabulator` to get a name based on Turboencabulator terms.